dxos/dxos/packages/sdk/tutorials/docs/tasks-app/index.md

 ## Using local signal server

-By default, the task-app uses a singal server deployed on a demo kube.
+By default, the task-app uses a signal server deployed on a demo kube.

 Local signal server can be used for better performance.

 1. Run the local signal server

+TODO: The following should be `@dxos/signal-server`, not `@dxos/signal`.

 ```bash
 npx @dxos/signal